Govind155/Web-Phishing-Detection-/README.md

 ## End Results
 From all the models we developed,
-- Best accuracy score - 96.5% using Random forest method
+- Highest accuracy score - 96.5% using Random forest method
-- Worst accuract score - 91.4% using Adaboost method
+- Lowest accuract score - 91.4% using Adaboost method